 What is the best month to visit Tokyo?

-Tokyo is a great destination 365 days per year.
+No matter how many days to visit Tokyo you decide, it’s a great destination 365 days per year.
 While cherry blossom season in March and April and late November’s autumn season (which often extends into early December in Tokyo) are the most obvious choices, I’m also a big fan of Tokyo in winter.
 Temperatures are relatively mild; skies are often clear enough to see Mt.
 Fuji from the city.

 The Bottom Line

 How many days in Tokyo should you spend?
 This is a question I’ve now had more than seven years to think about, and in as much as that I have good news and better news.
 The good news is that, given my extensive experience exploring not just Japan’s capital but the entire country, I understand viscerally how dependent your Tokyo travel is on what you’ll do elsewhere in Japan, and how long you’ll spend there.
 The better news?
-Given that Covid-19 continues to keep Japan’s borders closed to tourists—NOTE: I do NOT think the #JapanTravelBan is “good news”!—there’s never been a more ideal time to plan a future trip to Japan, whether you do it yourself or hire me to take care of it for you.
+If you don’t want to stress over the finer details of your travel to Japan (including how many days Tokyo requires), you can hire me to take care of them for you!